nickmooney/remarkable-patches/README.md

 $ bspatch xochitl xochitl-no-upload xochitl-2.1.1.3-no-upload.bspatch
 $ bspatch xochitl-no-upload xochitl-no-upload-wlan0 xochitl-2.1.1.3-wlan0.bspatch
 ```

+Note that the `wlan0` and `lo` patches probably won't play nicely with each other, as they patch the same locations in the binary.
+The rest should not interfere with each other.

 Feel free to file a GitHub issue for any other questions!